Alexandria Real Estate Equities (NYSE:ARE) Updates FY 2021 Earnings Guidance

-Alexandria Real Estate Equities (NYSE:ARE) last released its quarterly earnings results on Sunday, October 24th.
-The real estate investment trust reported $0.67 earnings per share for the quarter, topping analysts’ consensus estimates of $0.62 by $0.05.
-The firm had revenue of $547.76 million during the quarter, compared to the consensus estimate of $533.52 million.
-Alexandria Real Estate Equities had a return on equity of 6.46% and a net margin of 45.83%.
-The business’s revenue was up .5% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $1.83 EPS.
-Equities research analysts anticipate that Alexandria Real Estate Equities will post 7.78 earnings per share for the current year.
+Alexandria Real Estate Equities (NYSE:ARE) last issued its quarterly earnings results on Sunday, October 24th.
+The real estate investment trust reported $0.67 EPS for the quarter, topping analysts’ consensus estimates of $0.62 by $0.05.
+The business had revenue of $547.76 million during the quarter, compared to analysts’ expectations of $533.52 million.
+Alexandria Real Estate Equities had a return on equity of 6.10% and a net margin of 46.78%.
+The business’s quarterly revenue was up .5% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $1.83 earnings per share.
+On average, equities research analysts predict that Alexandria Real Estate Equities will post 7.75 EPS for the current year.

-An institutional investor recently raised its position in Alexandria Real Estate Equities stock.
-Morgan Stanley increased its holdings in Alexandria Real Estate Equities, Inc. (NYSE:ARE) by 12.5% in the 2nd quarter, according to its most recent filing with the SEC.
-The institutional investor owned 929,218 shares of the real estate investment trust’s stock after buying an additional 103,536 shares during the quarter.
+A hedge fund recently raised its stake in Alexandria Real Estate Equities stock.
+Morgan Stanley lifted its stake in Alexandria Real Estate Equities, Inc. (NYSE:ARE) by 12.5% in the second quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 929,218 shares of the real estate investment trust’s stock after purchasing an additional 103,536 shares during the quarter.
 Morgan Stanley owned about 0.61% of Alexandria Real Estate Equities worth $169,062,000 at the end of the most recent reporting period.
-88.85% of the stock is owned by institutional investors and hedge funds.
+Institutional investors own 88.85% of the company’s stock.

 Alexandria Real Estate Equities, Inc is an urban office real estate investment trust.
 It engages in the ownership, operation, development, and redevelopment of life science and technology properties.
 The firm also provides a space for lease to the life science and technology industries, which are primarily located in AAA urban innovation cluster locations.